James Gamble Rogers and the Architecture of Northwestern's Charles Deering Library

 Constructed of Wisconsin Lannon stone, Indiana Bedford limestone, Briar Hill sandstone, Winona travertine, granite and concrete by skilled craftsmen, the Deering Library features 68 magnificent window medallions designed by G. Owen Bonawit (1891-1971) and superb wood and stone carvings by sculptor Rene Paul Chambellan (1893-1955).
 Chambellan's wood and stone carvings symbolize the world of learning: the owl, the hourglass, the open book, the pen, and so forth.
 The Deering coat of arms, seals of the University and the State of Illinois, and bas-reliefs of University President Walter Dill Scott and Librarian Theodore Koch are also represented.
 Bonawit's glass medallions depict people and events associated with mythology, history, religion, literature, learning, and the history of the old Northwest.
 Carved linen-fold oak screens surmounted by lifelike sculpted wooden birds and beasts separate the lobby from the major rooms of the top floor.

 Deering Library was extensively renovated in the early 1970s.
 In the early 1980s a central heating/ventilation/air-conditioning system was installed.
-The Deering Library currently houses University Archives, Government Publications and Maps on the first floor; the Music Library on the second floor; and Special Collections and the Art Collection on the third floor.
+The Deering Library currently houses University Archives, Government Publications and Maps on the first floor; the Music Library on the second floor; and the McCormick Library of Special Collections and the Art Library on the third floor.